How to Install PHP 8.2 on Debian 13, 12 and 11

 Find PHP 8.2 php.ini Files on Debian

 Debian keeps separate configuration trees for the CLI, Apache module, and PHP-FPM.
-List the main php.ini files with:
+The paths that exist depend on which handler packages you installed.
+List the active PHP 8.2 php.ini files with:

 /etc/php/8.2/cli/php.ini